getapper/generator-g-next/README.md

 ### yo g-next:page

-It creates a new page with a hook file [WIP]
+It creates a new page inside NextJS project, inside /pages root folder or one of its subfolders.\
+It also allows specifying if the component is:
+- a normal page (eg. /news)
+- a dynamic page with a parameter (eg. /news/\[newsId\])
+- a dynamic page with multiple parameters (eg. /news/\[\[...parameters]])\
+It also gives the possibility to specify the server rendering mode (SSG or SSR).

 ### yo g-next:comp